Snake River Mountain Bike Club's weekly group rides are proudly sponsored by Idaho Central Credit Union!

 Special Notes for Ride

 This is a dirt ride!
 Bring all gear and be prepared for hills and loose terrain.
 Bring a light in case you come out in the dark.
 Be prepared to get wet as some of this loop may have some mud.
 We generally have two loops that you can choose from; one being more challenging than the other.
 If you can go you won't be disappointed.
 Also, when parking, keep in mind other vehicles.
 If you are first to arrive pull all the way in to leave room behind.
+Riders under the age of 16 will need to be accompanied by a responsible adult.
+All non-members will need to sign a waver before the ride.
 Thanks!!

 Always wear a helmet and any other appropriate safety equipment for the riding conditions.